MicrosoftDocs/mesh-docs/mesh/Includes/immersive-spaces-teams-bandwidth-requirements.md

 As an example, a meeting with some participants in immersive, some participants not in immersive with their video on, and screenshare will require a minimum of 440 kbps downstream, and 830 kbps upstream, and a maximum of 8,176 kbps downstream and 8,926 kbps upstream.

-Note: these metrics are calculated based on maximum room, presenter, and event capacities as documented in Mesh limits and specifications [link to be added], to help you best prepare your organization's network for Mesh.
-Smaller event sizes will have lower network requirements, for example due to there being fewer avatars, speakers, and rooms.
+Note: these metrics are calculated based on immersive spaces being at its 16-person capacity, to help you best prepare your organization's network for Mesh.
+Smaller event sizes will have lower network requirements, for example due to there being fewer avatars and speakers.

-Custom content such as videos added [through Mesh event customization](../events-guide/customize-event.md) may require further bandwidth.
-For events with custom content, we recommend testing your event beforehand with a representative network connection to make sure that content loads correctly and experience performance is adequate.